open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/metrics.md

   the number of work items in the queue.
 - **Asynchronous UpDownCounter**: Same as the **UpDownCounter**, but is collected once for each export.
-Could be used if you don't have access to the continous changes, but only to the aggregated value (e.g., current queue size).
+Could be used if you don't have access to the continuous changes, but only to the aggregated value (e.g., current queue size).
 - **(Asynchronous) Gauge**: Measures a current value at the time it is read.
 An example would be the fuel gauge in a vehicle.
 Gauges are _always_